Kuwait Airways: Fleet development

 In October 2013, Kuwait Airways had one of the oldest aircraft fleets in the Middle East, with an average age of 20 years.
 That month, the carrier opened its maintenance facilities to the press for them to check that the fleet was kept in condition, amid rumours of deficiencies in their maintenance.
-In the same year, the carrier signed a memorandum of understanding with Airbus for the acquisition of A320neos and A350-900s.
+In December the same year, the carrier signed a memorandum of understanding with Airbus for the acquisition of A320neos and A350-900s.
 These aircraft would be handed over between 2019 and 2022.
 For the interim period, the deal includes the lease of seven A320s and five A330-200s from the aircraft manufacturer; deliveries would start in late 2014.
 In a deal valued at billion, the order including A350-900s and A320neos was confirmed in February 2014.
 Kuwait Airways' intentions to purchase Boeing 777-300ERs were informed in November 2014.
 The order was firmed up a month later for billion with deliveries expected to start in November 2016.
 Also in December 2014, Kuwait Airways took delivery of its first sharkleted Airbus A320 as part of the airline's fleet renewal programme.
 By March 2015, Kuwait Airways received four leased aircraft of the type, marking the first fleet upgrade in 17 years.
 The carrier became a new customer for the Airbus A330 when it received the first aircraft of the type in June 2015.

 Following the airline's rebranding initiative in October 2016, Kuwait Airways received its first Boeing 777-300ER in December 2016, marking the arrival of the airline's first fully owned new aircraft in nearly twenty years.
 Introduced in 1995, the Airbus A340-300 was retired from service by the airline in 2017.
 In October 2018, Kuwait Airways amended a pre-existing commitment with Airbus for 10 A350-900s by reducing it to five of these aircraft and ordered eight Airbus A330-800s, which were scheduled to be delivered from March 2019.
 The first two Airbus A330-800s were handed over to the airline by the aircraft manufacturer in October 2020.

 In August 2019, Kuwait Airways Chairman Yousef A. M. J. Alsaqer stated that the airline plans to spend $2.5 billion on new aircraft due to be delivered by 2026.

-Awards

-Kuwait Airways was named the World's Most Improved Airline for 2023 by SkyTrax.